KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 |:--------:| ------- |
 | `=`      | Assignment operator
 | `++`     | Increment, `x++` is equivalent to `x = x + 1`.
 When this operator is used for an array index, the variable value is obtained before the auto increment operation
-| `--`     | Decrement, i.e. `x--` is equivalent to `x = x - 1`.
+| `--`     | Decrement, i.e., `x--` is equivalent to `x = x - 1`.
 When this operator is used for an array index, the variable value is obtained before the auto decrement operation
 | `+=`     | Addition assignment operator, for example `x += 3` corresponds to `x = x + 3`
 | `-=`     | Subtraction assignment operator, for example `x -= 3` corresponds to `x = x - 3`

 #### Mathematical functions

 The following mathematical functions (Abs, Min, and Max) are defined as follows:

 <figure>
   <img alt="" src="figures/mathFormulas.svg">